This listing expired on August 12, 2023. Please contact Jacques.Y.Perreault@umontreal.ca for any updated information.

-Also, as we do every summer, field trips will be organized to important archaeological sites and museums in the region (Pella, Vergina, the archaeological museums in Thessaloniki, Philippi, Abdera…).
-An optional three day visit of the beautiful island of Thasos is also organized.
+Also, as we do every summer, field trips will be organized to important archaeological sites and museums in the region (Pella, Vergina, the archaeological museums in Thessaloniki, Philippi, Stagira…).
+An optional three day visit of the beautiful island of Thasos is also planned.

-Only 30 to 40 students will be accepted for this special season, which will combine three components :
+Only 30 to 40 students will be accepted for this season, which will combine three components :

 1. Theoretical: history of the site and the vast region of Macedonia / Thrace, workshops on architecture and urbanism, pottery styles, etc.